microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     Settings (JSON)**\
     <img src="./media/image4.png" border="1">

-8. This will open a settings.json file, which will list configured user settings that override default settings.
-Note that each line is comma separated.
-To revert changes that you have made and restore defaults, you can remove any settings that are listed.
+8. This will open a settings.json file, which lists configured user settings that override the defaults.
+Each line is comma separated.
+To revert changes and restore defaults, you can remove any settings that are listed.

-9. An example of a user setting change the you may wish to make is setting a default file type in\
+9. One example of a user setting is configuring a default file type in\
     VS Code, which can be accomplished by adding in the following
     configuration:
     ```json
     "files.defaultLanguage": "powershell"
     ```

-10. Adding the files.defaultLanguage setting listed above will ensure that any new file that you create is automatically created as a PowerShell file, as opposed to the default of plain text.
+10. Add the files.defaultLanguage setting listed above to ensure that any new file that you create is automatically created as a PowerShell file, as opposed to the default of plain text.